top of page

 • Increase awareness of social justice issues and multicultural concerns in the practice of clinical psychology and enhance competency in the incorporation of culturally competent practices in therapy.

-• Develop advocacy skills at the intersections clinical psychology and social justice across several areas through training and practice (e.g., community-based projects, work with legislators).
+• Develop advocacy skills at the intersections clinical psychology and climate justice across several areas through training and practice (e.g., community-based projects, work with legislators).

 • Develop skills for a private practice career, including integrating best practices into clinical work, as well as increasing business administration skills.